 Both sides of the coin are designed by British henceforth coin designer Jody Clark.
 The detailed motive shows a roaring lion, standing on his hind legs and holds in a claw an armorial of the United Kingdom.

 As ″The Queens Beasts″ refers to heraldic animals that have been used at times of the United Kingdom, e.g. on shields.
 These figures were named in 1953 as to the occasion of the coronation of Queen Elizabeth, the sculptor James Woodford created 10 statues designed in reference to the recent heraldic animals.
 These creatures were now named as the ″The Queens Beasts″.
 Therefore, the other designs will also deal with the British Heraldry.

-In April 2016 there was also a similar gold coin of that series released, which is output as a one ounce coin.
+In April 2016 there was also a similar gold coin in 1/4 ounce released and a two ounches silver coin.

-You want to be informed when The Queens Beasts "The Lion of England" - United Kingdom 2 oz silvercoin is available at a certain price.
+You want to be informed when The Queens Beasts "The Lion of England" - United Kingdom 1 oz goldcoin is available at a certain price.
 Then please indicate your desired price.